 The city of Stow, Ohio has all kinds of great things, but for dog lovers, the highlight is most definitely Bow Wow Beach.
 The beach is 7.5 acres of fenced in play area for dogs both large and small.
 The terrain varies from sand beach to grassy knolls, and even includes a three-acre lake for dogs to swim in (sorry, no human swimming).

 Dog owners living in or visiting Indianapolis won’t regret stopping by the extremely dog-friendly Broad Ripple neighborhood.
 Start your day on the Monon Trail, a pretty urban trail that will lead you through various neighborhoods, parks, and even under bridges and through industrial zones.
-Don’t worry if the walking tires you out, because Broad Ripple is well known for its many dog-friendly eateries like Petite Chou, the Monon Food Company, Plump’s Last Shot, and Flatware.
+Don’t worry if the walking tires you out, because Broad Ripple is well known for its many dog-friendly eateries like Petite Chou Bistro & Champagne Bar and Plump’s Last Shot.
 Come evening, you and your dog can hang out on the deck of The Monkey’s Tale and listen to live music.

 Camp Dogwood literally makes dreams come true as an all-inclusive vacation camp for dogs and their owners.
-At each of the camp’s two locations, dogs and humans can participate in fun training sessions, relax, play, and enjoy the outdoors together.
+During their visit, dogs and humans can participate in fun training sessions, relax, play, and enjoy the outdoors together.
 Activities include everything from lessons on herding and tracking, to classes on making dog treats, to nature hikes and puppy yoga.

 Crazy Horse, South Dakota